Order parameter fluctuations in the holographic superconductor: Order parameter fluctuations

 \subsection{The normal phase}

-To obtain the retarded Green's function in the normal phase, we must solve \eqqref{eq:probeEOM2} with $\chi=0$, and with $A_t$ and $f$ given by eqs. \eqref{eq:Atnormal} and \eqref{eq:fnormal} respectively.
+To obtain the intrinsic retarded Green's function in the normal phase, we must solve \eqqref{eq:probeEOM2} with $\chi=0$, and with $A_t$ and $f$ given by Eqs. \eqref{eq:Atnormal} and \eqref{eq:fnormal} respectively.
 We have done so numerically.
-Using the numerical solution, we obtain the retarded Green's function by using eqs. \eqref{eq:deltaphiexp} and \eqref{eq:retardedGprobe}.
+Using the numerical solution, we obtain the retarded Green's function by using Eqs. \eqref{eq:deltaphiexp} and \eqref{eq:retardedGprobe}.
+Notice that this coincides with the full retarded Green's function in this case, because in the normal phase the fluctuations are decoupled.